toplap/awesome-livecoding/CONTRIB.md

 ## Tips and content formatting

 * Make sure your suggestion isn't already there
-* New categories or improvements to the existing categorization are welcome.
+* New categories or improvements to the existing categorization are welcome
 * Check your spelling and grammar (nobody is perfect anyway)
 * Make sure your text editor is set to remove trailing whitespace
 * The pull request and commit should be clear of what has been updated